 Also, pyospermia has been related to low sperm concentration (oligospermia) as well as alterations in sperm motility (asthenospermia).

-Suggested for you: Leukocytospermia or Pyospermia – Symptoms, Causes & Treatment.
+Read the full article on: Leukocytospermia or Pyospermia – Symptoms, Causes & Treatment ( 47).